fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Alternatively, you can enable *Allow editing sender address* in the advanced settings of an existing identity to edit the username when composing a new message, if your provider allows this.

-FairEmail will automatically update the passwords of related identities when you update the password of the associated account or a related identity.
+FullEmail will automatically update the passwords of related identities when you update the password of the associated account or a related identity.

 See [this FAQ](#user-content-faq33) on editing the username of email addresses.